 - When Alida Gebser was an eighth-grade student at a middle school in respondent Lago Vista Independent School District (Lago Vista), she joined a high school book discussion group led by Frank Waldrop, a teacher at Lago Vista's high school. - During the book discussion sessions, Waldrop often made sexually suggestive comments to the students.
-Gebser entered high school in the fall and was assigned to classes taught by Waldrop in both semesters. - Waldrop continued his inappropriate remarks to the students, and began to direct more of his suggestive comments toward Gebser, including when they were alone in his classroom.
+Gebser entered high school in the fall and was assigned to classes taught by Waldrop in both semesters. - Waldrop continued to make inappropriate remarks to the students, and he began to direct more of his suggestive comments toward Gebser, including during the substantial amount of time that the two were alone in his classroom.